jueves

 Omphale wants me to be dressed

-my long spear, all the sinew of my limbs
+my long spear and all the vigour of my limbs

 now smelling of scented resins and the cedar